DanielDM325/Shoptrader-API-Python-Client/README.md

 Start out by creating an API token in the back office.
 This token will grant access to the API and define which rights a certain token might have or not have: read, write and delete.

 ```
-Back Office &rarr; Configuratie &rarr; Api &rarr; Add new token by providing a description and rights
+Back Office --> Configuratie --> Api --> Add new token by providing a description and rights
 ```

 Keep the token safe.
 If it ends up in malicous hands they will be able to abuse it.
 The token will be used when creating an API client object.